ArantxaDR/DragRaceGame/README.md

 ### Description

-A project to show what I've ñearn during GenK course:
+A project to show what I've learn during GenK course:

     • Use docker to build an image 🐋
     • Use Webcomponent and Lit to build the project